Baptcare has acquired three aged care investments in Victoria’s Gippsland region from Alliance Care Services Group.

 “The founding directors and I are very proud of what we have achieved in building our group to encompass three homes providing care for 310 residents and employment for 435 staff.

 “We now believe that the time is right to allow the homes to grow and thrive under a bigger aged care organisation that has the opportunity to continue to invest in the homes and maintain the focus on delivering the highest standards of care.”

-The transfer of properties is expected to take place in February 2019.
+Settlement is expected in February 2019.